orosandrei/Rehosted-Workflow-Designer/Readme.md

 Rehosted Workflow Designer
 ==========================

-This project was built to showcase at Timisoara .NET Meetup http://www.meetup.com/Timisoara-NET-Meetup/ how easy it is to Re-host the .NET Windows Workflow Foundation WorkflowDesigner.
+This project was built to showcase how easy it is to Re-host the .NET Windows Workflow Foundation WorkflowDesigner.
+The solution contains:

-The Solution contains 2 projects:

 ### WPF Desktop Application
 * Workflow Designer - Rehosting in a WPF Aplication